FabianCastellano/fabiancastellano.github.io/_tabs/about.md

 - Experience working with git and GitHub.

+- Some experience working with web development, more specifically:
+    - HTML
+    - CSS
+    - Jekyll
+    - GitHub Pages

+- Some experience working with R and RStudio.

 I will be adding more to this list as I go, but I think that's a good start.